frank038/gpasteboard/README.md

 preview of the stored items, can delete each entry or the whole history.

-As default option, the path names of the copied file and folders are stored no more.
+As default option, the path names of the copied files and folders are stored no more.
 This behaviour can be changed at the beginning of the file.

 ![My image](https://github.com/frank038/gpasteboard/blob/master/Screen1.png)